 - How to open the SAP HANA Cockpit and Database Explorer

-- Set up the SAP Web IDE
+- (Optional) Add a database to SAP Web IDE

 1. Register for the free SAP HANA Cloud trial